My children called it the “last hurrah before school starts”, the marketing department at Kings Dominion calls it BBQ and Brew.

 Wrap up your summer at Kings Dominion with the BBQ and Brew Fest now through August 20.

-If you need more reasons, check out ten reasons to visit Kings Dominion.
+For more reasons, check out ten reasons to visit Kings Dominion.